fragrussu/qMRINet/README.md

 ## Citation
 If you use qMRINet, please remember to cite our work:

 "Deep learning model fitting for diffusion-relaxometry: a comparative study".
 Grussu F, Battiston M, Palombo M, Schneider T, Gandini Wheeler-Kingshott CAM and Alexander DC.
-Proceedings of the 2020 International MICCAI Workshop on Computational Diffusion MRI (Springer, Mathematics and Visualization book series; in production).
+Proceedings of the 2020 International MICCAI Workshop on Computational Diffusion MRI (accepted; in production).

 ## License
 qMRINet is distributed under the BSD 2-Clause License, Copyright (c) 2020 University College London.
 All rights reserved.